Director of Jewish Life

 As a living, learning and working community, Susquehanna University affirms its commitment to being an engaged, culturally inclusive campus.
 As we seek to embody the rich diversity of the human community, we commit ourselves to the full participation of persons who represent the breadth of human difference.
 The university encourages candidates from historically underrepresented groups to apply.
 Susquehanna University is an Equal Opportunity Employer.

-The Director of Jewish Life promotes a vibrant Jewish religious and cultural life on campus, guides students as they explore their diverse Jewish identities, provides students with the tools and resources to create exciting and innovative programming and service opportunities, promotes interfaith and cross-cultural understanding, and cooperates with the Office of Admissions in recruiting Jewish students and relates to alumni, donors, and external constituencies as appropriate.
+The Director of Jewish Life reports to the Chief Inclusion and Diversity Officer.
+The Director of Jewish Life is a knowledgeable advisor, advocate, and resource for the purposeful building of an inclusive community.
+The Director promotes a vibrant Jewish religious and cultural life on campus, guides students as they explore their diverse Jewish identities, provides students with the tools and resources to create exciting and innovative programming and service opportunities, promotes interfaith and cross-cultural understanding, and cooperates with the Office of Admissions in recruiting Jewish students and relates to alumni, donors, and external constituencies as appropriate.

 Knowledge, Skills, Abilities